-Welcome to the CECL (COMMUNITY ENGAGEMENT & COLLABORATIVE LEARNING) NETWORK website located at Hampshire College.
-This Network is comprised of curricular programs, interested faculty, students, staff and community partners.
+The Community Engagement & Collaborative Learning (CECL) NETWORK at Hampshire College is comprised of curricular programs, interested faculty, students, staff and community partners.
 It was formed in 2008 to facilitate the implementation of a new Division Two Community Engagement & Learning Requirement and to extend the capacity of academic programs at Hampshire that already provide off-campus internship and out-of-classroom learning opportunities for students locally, nationally and abroad.

 This website seeks to aid students, faculty, and community-based organizations to access information connected to community-based learning and join longer-term community/college collaborative projects that address a variety of needs and build upon a diversity of rich community-based and college assets.

 A network is our chosen structure; but it is also our goal to turn NETWORK into a very active verb as we develop more collaborative practices in the service of cultivating meaningful learning and promoting the cause of social justice.